St. Regis is one of the most highly-respected hotel brands in the world.

 This hotel has 4 restaurants and 2 bars, as well as 24/7 room service.
 It also has a full gym, an outdoor heated pool, an indoor heated pool, an outdoor kids’ pool, an Iridium spa, tons of event space, and a full-service business center.

 You won’t have to shell out a fortune to stay here, just $220 per night on average.
-You can also redeem 35,000 points per night for standard dates, 30,000 points per night for off-peak dates, and 40,000 points per night for peak dates.
+Or you can redeem 30,000-40,000 points per night on average, although the price can fluctuate throughout the year.

 The St. Regis Amman opened in 2019 as Jordan’s debut St. Regis property.
 Since then, this luxury hotel has drawn comparisons to the St. Regis New York in its quality of service and its rooms.